What should I do with my banknotes?

 Banknotes featuring portraits and church art (1997 series) are, in principle, still legal tender until 31 May 2025.
 However, in practice, the banknotes are difficult to use as a means of payment, as not everyone is aware that they are still legal tender.
 It may therefore be a good idea to deposit the banknotes into your bank account.

 The banknote scanners in most shops recognise banknotes featuring portraits and church art (1997 series).
 However, you may find that shop staff may have difficulty recognising the banknotes or that they are not aware that they are still legal tender.
 Please note that due to anti-money laundering rules, shops and other businesses are not allowed to accept cash payments of kr.
-20,000 or above for goods or services.
-This applies whether you pay the amount in cash all at once or in installments.
-The Danish Government will table a bill aimed at reducing the limit for cash payments in stores etc. from the current kr.
-20,000 to kr.
-15,000.
+15,000 or above for goods or services (due to anti-money laundering rules).
+This applies whether you pay the amount in cash all at once or in instalments.

 ATMs: